nathira99/FSD-Task4/readme.md

-# Income Expense Calculator Task

-## Task Description:

-Create a fully functional Income Expense Calculator using HTML, CSS, and JavaScript.
-This project should allow the users to add, edit, and delete income and expense entries, providing an overview of their financial status.
-The project will implement CRUD (Create, Read, Update, Delete) operations to manage the data.

-## Task Requirements:

-- Create a clean and intuitive layout using HTML and CSS.
-- Include input fields for entering income and expense details (e.g., description, amount).
-- Include 3 filters [ “all”, “income”, “expense” ] to get only the needed data. (use radio buttons)
-- Display a  list of all entries with options to edit or delete each one.
-- Show the total income, total expenses, and net balance at the top.
-- Create a reset button to clear the input fields
-- Create: Allow users to add new income and expense entries.
-- Read: Display the list of entries dynamically.
-- Update: Enable users to edit existing entries.
-- Delete: Provide functionality to remove entries from the list.
-- Add local storage functionality to persist data across sessions.
-- Clean, well-documented code for HTML, CSS, and JavaScript.
-- A responsive design that works well on both desktop and mobile devices.
-- A brief README file explaining the project.

-## Techstacks needs to be used :

-1. HTML
-2. Css or TailwindCSS
-3. Js

-## How do I submit my work?
-Deploy your web application in Netlify (https://www.netlify.com).
-Push all your work files to GitHub.
-Submit your URLs in the portal.

-## Terms and Conditions?
-You agree to not share this confidential document with anyone.
-You agree to open-source your code (it may even look good on your profile!).
-Do not mention our company’s name anywhere in the code.
-We will never use your source code under any circumstances for any commercial purposes; this is just a basic assessment task.
-NOTE: Any violation of Terms and conditions is strictly prohibited.
-You are bound to adhere to it.
+# Income Expense Calculator

+## Project Overview

+This is a **Income Expense Calculator** built using **HTML**, **CSS or TailwindCSS**, and **JavaScript**.
+The goal of this project is to help users keep track of their finances by recording income and expense entries.
+It provides a clear view of their financial health with a running total of income, expenses, and balance.

+This app allows users to:
+- Add income or expense records
+- View a dynamic list of all entries
+- Edit or delete any entry
+- Filter records by type (income, expense, or all)
+- Store their data in the browser using **LocalStorage** so it remains available even after a page refresh

+---

+## Features

+-  **Add, Edit, and Delete Entries**
+  Users can create new records with a description and amount, modify them if needed, or remove them.

+-  **Live Summary Totals**
+  The calculator updates the total income, expenses, and balance in real-time as you add or modify data.

+-  **Filter Options**
+  Use radio buttons to view only income, only expenses, or all entries for better clarity.

+-  **LocalStorage Integration**
+  Your data is saved locally in the browser, so it's still there when you come back.

+-  **Reset Input Fields**
+  A reset button clears all input fields to quickly enter a new transaction.

+-  **Responsive Design**
+  The layout adapts to different screen sizes for a smooth experience on mobile and desktop devices.

+-  **Clean Code**
+  Code is structured, well-commented, and easy to understand for beginners learning front-end development.

+##  Tech Stack

+- **HTML** – Markup for creating the structure of the app
+- **CSS** or **TailwindCSS** – Styling the layout and making it responsive
+- **JavaScript** – Adds interactivity, handles logic, and stores data